amelielabs/amelie-docs/content/sql/overview.md

 ### Tables

-Amelie supports two types of tables: **`PARTITIONED`** and **`SHARED`**.

-By default, all tables are **`PARTITIONED`** and distributed.
+All tables are **`PARTITIONED`** and distributed.
 Partitions will be created on each backend worker for parallel access or modification.
-Partitioned tables has some limitations.

-**`SHARED`** tables are not partitioned (single partition) and are available for concurrent direct read access from any backend worker.
-The purpose of shared tables is to support efficient Parallel JOIN.

-Learn more about the [Partitioned and Shared tables](/docs/sql/ddl/tables/create).
+Learn more about the [Partitioned Tables](/docs/sql/ddl/tables/create).

 ### DDL